mystist/mystist.github.com/liber_en.md

 Tech-stack: Redis, Node, Express, Openshift(Next Gen)

 **X company's Satisfaction Management System** (Part-time project, live from Nov.2015 to now)
+I took part in the project all the process.
+From discussing about the requirements to push it out to production.
 Mainly a survey system and a 360 KPI system, and generate reports for the departments and sub-companies.
 It's my first time that try to build a system uses pure front-end technologies.
 Tech-stack: Javascript, Underscorejs, jQuery